Happy New Year’s Eve, Friends!🥂

 - 1 egg

-- 3.5 tablespoons milk, or dairy-free milk (milk with higher fat content contains less carbs) You may also use water.
+- 3.5 tablespoons whole milk, or dairy-free milk (cream or coconut milk works also) You may also use water.

 - 1 tablespoon olive oil